robodev-r2d2/rag-template/README.md

 # ONLY necessary, if no init values are set. if init values are set,
 # the following two values should match the init values or be commented out
-# or be created via the langfuse UI.
+# or be created via the MLflow UI.
 LANGFUSE_PUBLIC_KEY=pk-lf-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 LANGFUSE_SECRET_KEY=sk-lf-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx